What is edge bare metal?

 - Security.
 Physically isolating data, applications and other resources lets customers enjoy a higher degree of privacy and security than the cloud, helping to reduce risk and better support industry-specific regulatory and compliance requirements.

-A recent survey of more than 1,700 senior IT decision makers and C-suite executives worldwide revealed that 93 percent of respondents agree moving their organizations’ high-performance applications from cloud-based apps to metro edge compute locations will reduce lag time and improve performance.1 But this doesn’t mean that the edge is a replacement for data centers or the cloud.
-Rather, the edge is an additional place to run workloads when it makes sense and when end users can benefit from more speed and throughput—such as when the sheer amount of data is too much to send to the cloud, or when the lag time created by sending data from the edge to the cloud for processing is too great.
+A survey of more than 1,700 senior IT decision makers and C-suite executives worldwide revealed that 93 percent of respondents agree that moving their high-performance applications from the cloud to metro edge compute locations will reduce lag time and improve performance.1 But this doesn’t mean that the edge is a replacement for data centers or the cloud.
+The edge is another place to run workloads that need more speed and throughput — like when the sheer amount of data is too much to send to the cloud.
+Or when the lag time created by sending data from the edge to the cloud for processing is too great.

-For this reason, most organizations will have a mix of edge and public and private cloud environments to support different types of computing needs—and Edge Bare Metal delivered as a service will be a key component of this ecosystem.
+Most organizations will use a mix of edge, public and private cloud environments to handle different computing needs.
+And edge bare metal delivered as a service will be a key component of this ecosystem.

-Single-tenancy edge compute servers offer the speed, security and performance that many enterprises look for in a hosted compute solution.
-And businesses everywhere have discovered that combining these efficiencies with a pay-as-needed pricing model saves big on infrastructure costs.
+Single-tenancy edge compute servers offer the speed, security and performance that many enterprises want in a hosted solution.
+Businesses worldwide have discovered that combining these efficiencies with pay-as-you-go pricing can offer significant infrastructure savings.

-That is especially true for industries like healthcare and manufacturing, which require compute-intensive, latency-sensitive robotics and machine learning capabilities to streamline day-to-day operations.
+That is especially true for industries like healthcare and manufacturing.
+These fields require compute-intensive, latency-sensitive robotics and machine learning capabilities to streamline day-to-day operations.
 For example, medical facilities use automated diagnostics and monitoring tools to track patient data and changes in condition.
 Similarly, factories and warehouses leverage programmable and sensor-based tools for everything from fabrication to predictive maintenance to logistics.
 And both industries employ streaming and video on-demand services for communication and education.

 Of course, big data processing jobs aren’t limited to the health and manufacturing spaces.
-Many other businesses are banking on the reliable uptime, improved customer experiences and enhanced data protection that low-latency bare metal provides.
+Many businesses across industries are banking on the consistent uptime, improved customer experiences and enhanced data protection low-latency bare metal provides.

 Security companies also rely on the real-time analytical power that bare metal servers deliver for intelligent video surveillance, online fraud detection and speech and image recognition.
 Likewise, retailers are widely implementing smart technologies like contactless checkouts, automated inventory tracking and customer preference analysis.
 Financial institutions also demand powerful, dedicated compute to monitor customer spending, perform current market analysis and safeguard sensitive personal data.

-No matter what next-gen technologies they use, innovative businesses with growing data demands are turning to dedicated computing solutions to provision fast, secure processing power for their compute-intensive applications.
-Lumen® Edge Bare Metal offers flexible access to a distributed network of high-capacity bare metal servers designed to deliver 5ms or better of latency with improved security, performance and orchestration control already baked into the architecture.
+Innovative businesses with growing data demands are turning to dedicated computing solutions to provision fast, secure processing power for their compute-intensive applications.
+Lumen Edge Bare Metal offers flexible access to a distributed network of high-capacity bare metal servers designed to deliver 5ms or better of latency with improved security, performance and orchestration control already baked into the architecture.

-Lumen owns 45 on-demand bare metal locations across North America all powered by a global network designed to cover 95% of U.S. business demand in <5ms latency.
-Our pay-as-you-go Edge Bare Metal solution is delivered over ~450,000 route miles of secure fiber and reaches more than 2,200 third-party public and private data centers.
+Lumen owns on-demand bare metal locations across North America.
+They’re all powered by our global fiber network designed to cover 97% of U.S. business demand in <5ms latency.
+Our pay-as-you-go Edge Bare Metal solution is available over ~350,000 route miles of secure fiber and connects to more than 2,200 third-party public and private data centers.

-You can leverage the powerful Lumen Network to build your complete Edge Computing solution by combining low-latency Edge Bare Metal and Lumen® Edge VM with Lumen® Edge Private Cloud and Lumen® Dynamic Connections to create an edge ecosystem that is designed to cover the needs of all your next-gen apps and services virtually anywhere in the world.
+You can leverage the powerful Lumen Network to build your complete edge computing solution.
+Combine low-latency Edge Bare Metal with Lumen® Edge Private Cloud and Lumen® Ethernet On-Demand to create an edge ecosystem designed to support all your next-gen apps and services virtually anywhere in the world.

 1 Quadrant Strategies, Global Poll: Edge Computing Trends, Barriers and Benefits, April 2021.